SharvinSoosaipillai/Spatial-Mapping-Lidar-Detection-System/README.md

 ![Image](Assets/MicroController_Config_2.jpg)

-# Hardware Set up
+## Hardware Set up
 In order to accurately set up this device, please follow the pin diagram as listed below
 ![Image](Assets/Pin_Out_Diagram.png)

-# Software Set up
+## Software Set up
 Ensure that you are running Python 3.8.10.
-The Open3D and pyserial dependencies is used for this project.
+The Open3D and Pyserial dependencies is used for this project.
 To install these, run the following commands:

 ```bash
 pip install open3d pyserial